eth-protocol-fellows/protocol-studies/docs/wiki/CL/overview.md

 Ethereum's consensus protocol actually _bolts together_ two different consensus protocols.
 One is called [LMD GHOST](/wiki/CL/gasper.md?lmd-ghost), the other [Casper FFG](/wiki/CL/gasper.md?casper-ffg).
 The combination has become known as [Gasper](/wiki/CL/gasper.md).
 In subsequent sections we will be looking at these both separately and in combination.

-## Proof-of-Work and Proof-of-stake
+## Proof-of-work and Proof-of-stake

-This is a good point to clarify that neither Proof-of-Work (PoW) nor Proof-of-Stake (PoS) are consensus protocols by themselves.
+This is a good point to clarify that neither Proof-of-work (PoW) nor Proof-of-Stake (PoS) are consensus protocols by themselves.
 They are often incorrectly referred to as such, but they are actually mechanisms that enable consensus protocols.
 Both PoW and PoS primarily serve as Sybil resistance mechanisms, placing a cost on participating in the protocol.
 This prevents attackers from overwhelming the system cheaply.

 However, both PoW and PoS are closely linked to the consensus mechanisms they support through [fork choice](/wiki/CL/cl-architecture.md?id=fork-choice-rules) rules.
 They help assign a weight or score to a chain of blocks: in PoW, it's the total computational work done; in PoS, it's the total value staked that supports a particular chain.
 Beyond these basics, PoW and PoS can support various consensus protocols, each with its own dynamics and trade-offs.